wistaria/MateriAppsInstaller/docs/sphinx/en/source/how_to_use/index.rst

   - fix_dylib.sh

-    - Script to modify RPATH information on macOS
+    - A script to modify information of PATH on macOS

   - macosx directory